turntechmonoxide/turntechmonoxide/README.md

 my favorite music artists are eminem, d12, monoxide, jamie madrox, twiztid, shaggy 2 dope, violent j and insane clown posse (theres maybe also dr dre and a few others fuck it really just depends)

+# DO NOT INTERACT / BEFORE YOU INTERACT SHIT
 i dont have a do not interact list but if youve got a fucking brain then ill be happy to have you around

 i block freely but i also just dont give a fuck half the time